 Kindergarten Activities are a fun way to imbue learning at play.
 Play is a powerful medium when it comes to learning.
 And with young learners, there is no medium more powerful than playful, hands-on kindergarten activities.

-These playful kindergarten activities can be easily sneaked into your child’s playtime without compromising on play.
+These playful, hands-on activities for kindergarten kids can be easily sneaked into your child’s playtime without compromising on play.
 They seriously gamify learning and make it fun rather than a job that needs to be done.

 Table of Contents:

 - Left Brain & Right Brain Kindergarten Activities

 Kindergarten is an exciting transition.
 Your little ones are not so little anymore and yet far from being a primary student who can sit still.

 Kindergarten students need to move…be it their hands or legs!
 Movement and engagement is crucial to their learning.
 Hands-on activities address this developmental need of kindergarteners to help them learn better.

 Incorporating hands-on activities to teach math and science lead to better retention and learning outcomes, as indicated by research.

 Not only do these hands-on kindergarten activities simplify learning for children but also are easy enough to incorporate in the kindergarten curriculum.